psfinaki/jekyll-now/_posts/2017-10-3-Error-Alerting-In-Azure.md

 ### 2.3 Connect Azure Function to the Logic App

-I searched for Azure Functions actions and selected the function written in the previous step:
+I searched for Azure Functions actions and selected the function from the previous step:
 ![Connecting function to logic app]({{ site.baseurl }}/images/post-1/connecting-function-to-logic-app.png "Connecting function to logic app")

 No advanced parameters are needed, no input is to be specified.